Achieving fast high-fidelity optimal control of many-body quantum dynamics: Many-Body State Transfer

+These assessments indicate that our exact gradient methodology is able to achieve results that are competitive with the methodologies employed by Refs.~\cite{doria2011optimal,van2016optimal} in terms of solution quality and transfer times. \\

-In comparing with Refs.~\cite{doria2011optimal,van2016optimal} in Tab.~\ref{mps:tab:fom} we find that results therefrom roughly correspond maximally to $F\sim0.7$ and are thus not quite consistent with $F\geq 0.99$ high-fidelity transfers even though $\rho$ and $\eta$ are both small.
-Additionally, when optimizing for the fidelity we also find solutions yielding $\eta\approx \eta\st{ref}$ at a third of the duration compared to Ref.~\cite{van2016optimal}.
-From a qualitative point of view, the optimized controls obtained in Refs.~\cite{doria2011optimal,van2016optimal} are very smooth which is in stark contrast to the general bi-segmentational structure (predominantly linear sweep followed by bangs) identified above.
-A more quantitative statement is that the obtained optimized controls have a higher information-theoretic \textit{control complexity} as initially introduced in Ref.~\cite{caneva2014complexity}, where an operational definition is given by the number of Fourier components needed to solve the problem to a given fidelity threshold (these and associated notions were shortly after treated in more generality in Ref.~\cite{lloyd2014information}).
+Our second main result was that the $\SF \rightarrow \Mott$ transition has a family of solutions consisting of distinct segments consisting of a predominantly linear sweep followed by bangs.
+This overall control structure is preserved when mapped to optical lattice depths as seen in Fig.~\ref{fig:comparison}(b).
+From a qualitative point of view, the optimized controls reported in Refs.~\cite{doria2011optimal,van2016optimal} are in contrast very smooth and are generally similar to each other.
+A more quantitative statement is that our obtained optimized controls have a higher information-theoretic \textit{control complexity} as initially introduced in Ref.~\cite{caneva2014complexity} where an operational definition is given by the number of Fourier components needed to solve the problem to a given fidelity threshold (these and associated notions were shortly after treated in more generality in Ref.~\cite{lloyd2014information}).
+A partial reason for the observed disparity can be understood as follows.

+As mentioned, Refs.~\cite{doria2011optimal,van2016optimal} are based on the \crab~ technique in Eq.~\eqref{eq:crab} with derivative-free Nelder-Mead optimization.
+They utilize Fourier components centered on low-lying harmonic frequencies, e.g. $\nu_l = 2\pi l(1+r_l)/T$ where $r_l \in[0:1]$ are randomized frequency offsets \cite{doria2011optimal}.
+That is, the basis functions are on the form $f_l(t, \vec \theta) \propto \theta_{l}^{\sin} \sin\nu_l t + \theta_{l}^{\cos} \cos\nu_l t$ where the control $\vec \theta = (\vec \theta^{\sin}, \vec \theta^{\cos}) = (\theta_1^{\sin}, \dots, \theta_L^{\sin}, \theta_1^{\cos}, \dots, \theta_L^{\cos})$ represents the $M=2L$ expansion coefficients.
+The number of components used in Refs.~\cite{doria2011optimal,van2016optimal} is stated as small but is not explicitly specified.
+A low-dimensional Fourier decomposition effectively means that the control signal is bandwidth/rate of change limited.
+Our presented optmizations instead incorporate rate of change limitations through a cost functional, see the Appendix.
+The restrictions imposed in this way are somewhat more difficult to characterize, but it is observed that the maximal rate of change due to the approximate bangs in e.g. Fig.~\ref{fig:observables} is similar to the maximal rate of change near $t=T$ in Refs.~\cite{doria2011optimal,van2016optimal}.